Available Liferay Portal 7.4 GA6+, DXP 7.3 GA1+

 Open Select Content Set and click Select.

-Again, you can manage various display settings, but the items which appear and their order are determined by the Content Set criteria.
+Again, you can manage various display settings, but the displayed items and their order are determined by the content set criteria.

-To demonstrate both the management of both static and dynamic Content Sets, upload a new image, tag it, and add it to the static set manually.
+To demonstrate the management of both static and dynamic content sets, upload a new image, tag it, and add it to the static set manually.

 Upload a new image, and under Categorization tag it as trending.

-Without lifting another finger, the image is added to the top of the Trending Content List.
+The image is added to the top of the Trending content list.

-To add it to the manual set, go back to Site Administration → Content & Data → Site Builder.
+To add it to the manual set, go back to Site Administration and navigate to Content & Data → Site Builder.

 Click on Space Program Images or select → Edit next to Space Program Images.